 There are also additional charges for graduation ceremonies, examination resits and library fines.

 All students entering this programme are required to undergo an enhanced disclosure check with Access NI which costs £33.

-In Year 1 students must buy a uniform from a QUB uniform supplier (approximate cost £180), a name badge (£10) and a Practice Assessment Document (PAD) (£10) from the University.
+In Year 1 students must buy a uniform from a QUB-selected uniform supplier (approximate cost £180), and a name badge (£10).

 Students may wish to buy a Fob Watch or Pinard Horn, approximate cost £15.

-International students pay a placement charge which is for facilitating the clinical placement.
+Non-funded students pay a placement charge which is for facilitating the clinical placement.
 It is collected by the Student Finance Office and is passed on to our placement provider partners.
 The cost for 2022-23 is currently £4,500 per year.

 How do I fund my study?

 There are different tuition fee and student financial support arrangements for students from Northern Ireland, those from England, Scotland and Wales (Great Britain), and those from the rest of the European Union.